 MSF has a commitment to address the suffering people endure and the obstacles encountered in providing assistance.
 We are constantly seeking to improve the quality, relevance and extent of our assistance, and we are dedicated to the pursuit of innovation.
 When we witness serious acts of violence, neglected crises, or obstructions to its activities, MSF may speak out about this.

 MSF is an independent, self-governed, non-profit organisation.
-It operates programmes in more than 60 countries worldwide.
-Its work is carried out by thousands of health professionals, logistical and administrative staff, the vast majority of whom come from the countries where the organisation is providing medical assistance.
+It operates programmes in more than 70 countries worldwide.
+Its work is carried out by tens of thousands of health professionals, logistical and administrative staff, the vast majority of whom come from the countries where the organisation is providing medical assistance.

 MSF Worldwide Movement

 MSF is a worldwide movement of current and former field staff, grouped into national and regional associations.
 Collectively, they make sure that MSF stays true to its mission and principles.

 Currently, there are 25 associations.
 All are independent legal entities, and each elects its own board of directors and president.
 Most associations have an executive office that raises funds and recruits staff for MSF’s operations.

 The associations are linked to operational directorates.
 The five operational directorates, based in Paris, Brussels, Amsterdam, Barcelona and Geneva, manage MSF’s humanitarian assistance programmes.
 Decentralised units such as a supply centre in Bordeaux, a specialised HIV/AIDS unit in Johannesburg, and an evaluation unit in Vienna, also support our operations.

 MSF offices, units, directorates and associations interconnect and work together in various ways, and are formally bound as one movement by a shared name, a shared commitment to the MSF Charter and principles, and shared membership of MSF International.